mental health awareness week is no gimmick

 By Ella Bowman, Paws in Work Mental Health blogger

-Following on from the success of Mental Health Awareness Week 2020, here we provide some insights into why Mental Health Initiatives help businesses tick and we tell you all about our new Mental Health First Aid Training and 'Let's Talk' live chat service.
+Following on from the success of Mental Health Awareness Week 2020, here we provide some insights into why Mental Health Initiatives help businesses tick and we tell you all about our new Mental Health First Aid Training.

 Every year Mental Health Awareness Week provides easy wins for companies interested in good culture and employee retention.
 We’re better together, as the saying goes, and not only do teams around the UK benefit as a whole, but the week itself provides the perfect excuse to try out activities that are aimed at boosting morale without feeling like you’re going out on a limb.
 Companies around the UK followed suit last week, with some fantastic efforts in showing employees that they truly care.